|

 until the last half and instructed, blended in

-and supported Jonas, who was motivated to
+supported Jonas, who was motivated to

 perform his best, was remarkable.
 Keep trying